RedHat-Healthcare/Demos-iDaaS/Connect-ThirdParty/README.md

 1. Created a MySQL Database named idaas and implemented the DDL found within the platform-ddl into this database
 2. We have created a user idaas with a password @idaas123
 3. We have made sure this user has ALL permissions
+4. Run the scripts in the platform-ddl directory

 We would expect that since these are all parameters within the application.properties file you can change these to your needs and liking.